AliAl-Dweib/AliAl-Dweib/README.md

 - 👋 Hi, I’m Ali Al-Dweib
-- 👀 I’m interested in Computational Mathematics
+- 👀 I’m interested in programming
 - 📫 you can reach me by E-mail: a.aldweib99@outlook.com

 <!---